mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/release-notes/2.1.0/index.md

 DC/OS has improved Multi-Tenancy support by adding quota management for service groups.
 Specifically, DC/OS enables managing quota limits through UI and CLI for Marathon based and SDK based services.
 For more details, see [Quota Management](/mesosphere/dcos/2.1/multi-tenancy/quota-management/#quotas).
 (DCOS-54186)

+## Resource Limits for Containers

+It is now possible to set CPU and memory limits on services which are greater than the minimum guaranteed CPU/memory resources specified.
+This means that services can run with a guarantee of some amount of CPU and memory, while being allowed to consume up to a greater amount of these resources when free CPU cycles and/or memory is available on the machine.
+For more information, see the documentation on [creating services](/mesosphere/dcos/2.1/deploying-services/creating-services/).

 # Previous Releases
 To review changes from the most recent previous releases, see the following links: